mushishi78/consequence/README.md

   <dd>The supplied proc is applied with the result being ignored and the unchanged monad is passed down the chain.</dd>
 </dl>

 If the proc accepts one argument, it is passed only the `value` of the monad.
-If it accepts two values, it is passed both the `value` and the monad.
+If it accepts two arguments, it is passed both the `value` and the monad.

 Before being called, the proc have their `#to_proc` method called.
 This allows a `Symbol` to be passed in, whose `#to_proc` method sends the symbol as a message to the `value` of the monad.